Learn

 A sinking fund is money you set aside each month for a specific, predictable future expense.
 Instead of scrambling to find $1,200 when your car insurance bill arrives in December, you save $100 per month starting in January.
 When the bill comes, the money is already there.

 The concept is old — corporations have used sinking funds since the 18th century to set aside money for bond repayments.
-But the personal finance version is even simpler:
+But the personal finance version is even simpler: identify a known future expense, divide the cost by the number of months until it's due, and save that amount monthly.

 That's it.
 No complex math.
 No special accounts.
 Just intentional saving with a purpose.